ae6rt/decap/README.md

 Decap will refresh its representation of the build scripts repository if you add a post-commit hook to the build scripts repository.
-Point the post commit URL at _baseURL_/hooks/buildscripts.
+Point the post commit URL at Decap _baseURL_/hooks/buildscripts.
 Any HTTP post to this endpoint will force a refresh of the build script repository in the Decap webapp.